axarekma/pomppuraami/docs/index.md

 For the experimental setup, I arranged an array of infrared brake beams.
 Since we don't really care about the location, it's easy enough to wire everything in parallel to a single signal.
 The detectors are placed as close to the ground as possible.

-I didn't add any timing (what is this called) for the sensors, so I had to block spurious signals by pinholes in front of both the IR LEDs and the sensors to block stray light from the adjacent break beam pair.
+I didn't implement any signal modulation or multiplexing for the sensors.
+In principle, I could have jittered or modulated the IR signals to distinguish which beam was triggered.
+Instead, to block spurious signals from adjacent break beams, I added pinholes in front of both the IR LEDs and the sensors to limit stray light.

 As soon as any beam is broken, we record the time.
 I added an additional 50 ms (non-active) cooldown after each event, as it was theoretically below any possible detected signal.